dell/csm-docs/content/docs/deployment/csminstallationwizard/release/_index.md

 - Helm and Operator based manifest file generation is supported for CSM-1.7 and CSM 1.8 releases

 - Volume Limit and Storage Capacity Tracking features have been added.
+- Rename SDC and approve SDC feature added for CSM-1.7 and CSM-1.8 for CSI-PowerFlex driver.
+- NFS volume feature added for CSM-1.8 for CSI-PowerFlex driver.

 ### Fixed Issues